8apricity/jikanwari/CONTEXT.md

 ## Example Dialogue

-Developer: Should a user from another high school be able to join this workspace?
-Domain expert: No. Jikanwari has exactly one school community, and membership is limited to people in that high school.

-Developer: Can teachers or administrators participate in Jikanwari?
-Domain expert: No. Jikanwari is for students only.

 Developer: How does Jikanwari know a student's class and track?
 Domain expert: The student selects their own affiliation when creating their student account.

-Developer: Which name should appear on ordinary shared information?
-Domain expert: The student's display name.
-Real names are reserved for named responses where knowing who answered matters.

-Developer: Can a student fix their affiliation if they chose the wrong class?
-Domain expert: Yes.
-A student can change their own affiliation.

-Developer: When a new school year begins, does Jikanwari automatically move students to the next grade?
-Domain expert: No. Students renew their own affiliation for the new school year.

-Developer: If three students say the assignment is due Friday, is that official?
-Domain expert: No. It is shared information with higher trust, not an official school announcement.

-Developer: What happens if two students post different due dates for the same task?
-Domain expert: They are competing information candidates.
-The candidate with stronger confirmation can be preferred, but alternatives remain inspectable.

-Developer: Is the preferred candidate guaranteed to be correct?
-Domain expert: No. It is the strongest candidate according to trust signals, not an official or guaranteed answer.

 Developer: If the same student posts several accurate tasks, does that student get a public trust score?
 Domain expert: No. Trust scores belong to shared information, not to students.